ippo252525/ippo252525/README.md

 ## Hi there 👋

-- I’m interested in Game Data Analysis
+- I’m interested in game data analysis

 ## Education
 - Bachelor of Arts in Applied Statistics

 ## Training
-- Code States AI Bootcamp
+- CodeStates AI Bootcamp

-## Skills
+## Experienced With
-- Python
-  - Main programming language
+- Python (Main programming language)
+  - Data visualization using Plotly
+  - Developing machine learning models using scikit-learn
+  - Database manipulation using DB API such as psycopg2 and pymongo
+  - Data manipulation and analysis using libraries such as pandas and NumPy

 - SQL
 - Linux
 - Docker

 <!--
 **ippo252525/ippo252525** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.